What we know on the ninth day of the US and Israel’s war with Iran

 What’s happening in the rest of region?

 - Strikes continue: Countries across the Persian Gulf reported airstrikes and interceptions.
 The Kuwaiti Army said that a “wave of hostile drones” targeted fuel storage at Kuwait International Airport.
-Saudi Arabia also said it endured drone attacks.
+Saudi Arabia, Bahrain, the UAE and Qatar also all reported fresh aerial attacks.

 - Dubai evacuation: Buildings around Dubai’s Marina were evacuated Saturday after debris from projectile interceptions damaged the facade of a high-rise building in the Emirati city.
 Among the evacuees were CNN staff.